oasis-tcs/openc2-jadn/jadn-v1.1.md

 an information model is based on universal UML DataTypes.
 For example, the RDF JSON value space includes "maps" *"(mapping strings to values in the value space where the order of map entries is not significant)"*.
 IM mappings are modeled by the UML multiplicityElement with an isOrdered property indicating whether the order of map entries is significant.
-The value space of an RDF number is an IEEE 754 64-bit floating point number, while the value space of an IM Number is the infinite set of real numbers modeled by the UML Real primitive DataType.
-In an IM precision is a settable property of the Number type, not its definition, and instances are not limited to 53 bits of precision.
+The value space of an RDF number is the set of IEEE 754 64-bit floating point values, while the value space of an IM number is the infinite set of real numbers modeled by the UML Real DataType.
+A model with a value space of 64 bit IEEE 754 doubles is not an information model because it is not independent of representation and cannot represent real values of arbitrary range and precision.
+An information model's number DataType supports comparison real values independent of lexical and computational representations, including IEEE 754 half- single- and double-precision, integer ratio, scaled integer, and bigfloat.

+Equality comparison is the critical distinction between information modeling and other data modeling approaches.
+Because values are instances of DataType and equality requires both type and value to be the same, the DataTypes defined by a modeling language determine its level of abstraction.
+Information is "essential content" independent of representation, and representations in an IM are restrictions on value spaces of the smallest possible set of core types, not separate types that preclude value comparison without type coercion.

 <!--
 *Editor's Note: content from old abstract moved to intro: